codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/vault-secrets-in-the-pipeline.md

 max-width="100%"
 %}

-You should be able to copy and paste this YAML in the in-line editor of the Codefresh UI.
+You should be able to copy and paste this YAML into the in-line editor in the Codefresh UI.
 It will automatically clone the project for you.

-Note that you need to change the `VAULT_ADDR`, `VAULT_AUTH`, and `VAULT_AUTH_TOKEN` arguments under the first step to your respective values.
+Note that you need to change the `VAULT_ADDR`, `VAULT_AUTH`, and `VAULT_AUTH_TOKEN` arguments within the first step to your respective values.

 `codefresh.yml`
 ```yaml